Read in English

 Your product quality alone is not enough to secure a substantial market share.
 In today’s market, it is highly likely that a competitor will emerge with a similar or a better version of what you are offering.
 Therefore, your customer service practices will play a key role in differentiating you from your competitors in the market.
 In 2019, 70% of overall customer satisfaction was found to be based on how the customer feels they are being treated (McKinsey).
 Hence, if you want to retain your customers, you had better treat them right.

 Investing time and effort to build lasting relationships with your customers could be invaluable to your business success.
-Following are a few customer service tactics can you use to improve your service;
+Following are a few customer service tactics you can use to improve your service.

 Be responsive and attentive

 If your customers feel like you are neglecting them, they can and they will switch services.
 Always remember that the customer is able to escalate any issue to the next level of responsibility.
 So, always make sure that the customer gets immediate feedback with as many follow-ups as possible through to resolution.
 If at any moment a customer has raised an issue, make sure you address it immediately and take actions to resolve it without delay.
 Additionally, if there is a justifiable delay in resolution, ensure that this is effectively communicated to the customer.
 We don’t want to keep the king or queen waiting, do we?